QNimbus/home-ops/README.md

 Below is a general guide on trying to debug an issue with an resource or application.
 For example, if a workload/resource is not showing up or a pod has started but in a `CrashLoopBackOff` or `Pending` state.
 These steps do not include a way to fix the problem as the problem could be one of many different things.

+> [!TIP]
+> For comprehensive FluxCD troubleshooting commands and solutions, refer to the official [FluxCD Troubleshooting Cheatsheet](https://fluxcd.io/flux/cheatsheets/troubleshooting/).
+This cheatsheet provides detailed guidance on debugging Flux sources, Kustomizations, HelmReleases, and common issues with helpful CLI commands.

 1. Check if the Flux resources are up-to-date and in a ready state:

    📍 _Run `task reconcile` to force Flux to sync your Git repository state_